Precrop Payoffs: Causal machine learning reveals large but variable yield benefits of crop rotation in major breadbaskets: Materials and Methods

 \subsection{Assessment of diverse crop rotations}

 For each two year crop sequence A$\to$B with A and B being distinct, we also assessed whether additional rotational diversity benefits crop yields.
 To do this, we considered samples with a three year cropping sequence of B$\to$A$\to$B as simple rotation control units and set $Z=0$ on such samples.
 All samples with a three year cropping sequence of D$\to$A$\to$B, where D is any croptype that is distinct from A and B were considered as treated units with $Z=1$ (we remark that samples of the form D$\to$A$\to$B where D was fallow, pasture or some other non-crop land classification were not included as treated units and were removed from this analysis (see Appendix \ref{sec:nonCropDefinitions})).
 With a binary treatment variable $Z$ distinguishing simple and diverse rotations and an outcome variable $V$ giving the GCVI-based proxy (defined in Section \ref{sec:SPH_GCVI}) for B's yield in the third year of the crop sequence, we ran a causal forest and estimated the ATO using the same software and weather controls described in Section \ref{sec:CausalForestAnalysis}.
 The ATO estimates provided estimates of the benefit of additional rotational diversity compared to a less diverse B$\to$A$\to$B cropping sequence.
 While there are many possible diverse rotations with different choices of crops to be grown prior to the A$\to$B sequence that can be studied, our ATO estimate gave a weighted average of the diversification benefit across all the crops distinct from A and B that are grown before the A$\to$B sequence (with weights proportional to the prevalence in our sample).
+Finally, as a supplementary analysis, we used the same approach described in Section \ref{sec:HeterogeneityAnalysisMethod} to study how the impact of switching from $Z=0$ (a simplified sequence of the form B$\to$A$\to$B) to $Z=1$ (a diversified sequence of the form D$\to$A$\to$B) varied with weather.

 We remark that in China, we did not attempt to estimate the additional effect of rotational diversity for two reasons.
 First, our crop type classifications from \cite{YouChinaCropMap} only contained the categories of maize, soybean, rice, or other, with the other category not distinguishing between crops and noncrops (e.g., fallow or pastoral land).
 Second, there were only three years of crop sequence data in China, so had we used the above approach it would essentially have been a cross-sectional study, with all of the complete data coming from the same year.